zukunft/zukunft.com/docs/code_functions_all.md

         \-- ref_type - TODO use parent function for setting the name, ...
         \-- sandbox_code_id - create an array for the api json creation
         \-- sandbox_typed - create an array for the api json creation
+        \-- job_status - create an array for the api json creation
         \-- sys_log - create the array for the api message
         \-- value_geo - create an array for the api json creation
         \-- value_text - create an array for the api json creation